 As overlanders we have a responsibility to help preserve the trails we ride on and nature that we venture to.
-There is nothing wrong with off-roading to spend time in your favorite places, but it is important to prepare and plan as to preserve the land.
+There is nothing wrong with off-roading to spend time in your favorite places, but it is important to always responsibly prepare and practice caution as to preserve the land.
 Please read this article and make sure you practice responsible overlanding.

 Stay on the Trails

 Off-road trails are there for a reason, they are the path to the outdoors.
 They are the road from point A to point B and staying on them is of the upmost importance.
 A trail is created when people drive on a specific patch of land long enough.
 Eventually others followed and it became an established trail.
 Some trails where formed recently for emergency vehicles or recreational enthusiasts and some were created as far back as the 1800s from horse and wagon in pioneer times.

 Once as someone drives their car onto a patch of land a mark is left on the environment and a path for others to follow.
 However, these go off into habitats and affect the organisms that live there as well as the environment.
 Damaging the land with your rig takes away from the natural beauty.
 It will also cause the area to potential be closed to OHV use—no good.

 I don’t know about you all, but I overland to get away from signs of the modern world—to decompress.
 As much as it may be a thrill to plow over bushes, trees, or meadows please be mindful of how you affect the land you enjoy so much.
 If you do not preserve it how do you expect it to be preserved at all.